saltyorg/docs/docs/advanced/your-own-containers.md

     mkdir /opt/APPNAME
     ```

-1. We recommend storing the Compose file in the root of the application directory:
+1. It is recommended to store the Compose file in the root of the application directory:

     ```sh
     mv /tmp/docker-compose.yml /opt/APPNAME/compose.yaml